instamenta/news-api/README.md

 returns a response containing the requested news articles and the total count of articles matching the query.

-Here is an example of how to call this endpoint
+Here is an example of how to call this endpoint:
 ```
 GET 'http://localhost:3000/news?sortBy=title&sortOrder=asc&keyword=breaking&page=1&pageSize=10'
 ```